oiu890/CTF-Writeups/SSMCTF 2025/misc/Messy Workplace 2/Messy2.md

 ```
 I found these 2 lines by doing ctr + f and searching for "scrambled".

-From this, we can deduce that the the "scrambled" string was split into 2 parts, evens and odds.
+From this, we can deduce that the the "scrambled" string was split into 2 parts, called evens and odds.
 Lets look for these 2 parts in the code.

 ```python
 if len(evens) > len(odds):
 for o, e in zip(odds, evens):
 result.append(evens[-1])
 ```
 These are what I found, however, they are still jumbled.
-We now see that there is another variable, called result.
+From these, we can see that there is another variable, called result.
 Searching for it:

 ```python